- SYSTEM_PTE_MISUSE is a Blue Screen of Death error, and it's often caused by file corruption.

 - Restart your computer and try updating again.

 ➡ With the Windows installation media

 - Insert your Windows installation media.

-- Right-click the Start menu and, from the menu, choose the Command Prompt (Admin).
+- Right-click the Start button and choose the Windows PowerShell (Admin).

 - Now, type the following command and press Enter:

 - Make sure to change an X value with the letter of the mounted drive with Windows 10 installation.

 - After the procedure is finished, restart your computer.